 The KVA archives are available at the Academy´s Centre for the History of Science.

-Stockholm University Library has entered into an agreement with Linnaeus Link Project with the aim of making older Linnaeus literature available, via an international web-based catalog.
+Stockholm University Library has entered into an agreement with Linnaeus Link Project with the aim of making older Linnaeus literature available, via an international web-based catalogue.

 The Bergianska Library’s handwritten catalogue is available as follows:

 Stockholm University Library has large collections of maps.
 These include older economic maps, known as ‘hundred maps’ after the former administrative land divisions, district maps and a large number of atlas works from the 17th century onwards.
 These include the highly regarded Atlas Major.

 Some of the maps can be searched for via the search box on the library's homepage and in the Royal Academy of Sciences' catalogue.

 In the database Kartrummet, you can find scanned maps from Stockholm University Library's special collections.